lasp/adamant_example/src/assembly/pico/main/README.md

 > ```
 > $ python3 serial_tcp_bridge.py --tty /dev/tty.usbmodem22402 --baudrate 115200 --ip 127.0.0.1 --port 2003
 > ```
 > Make sure to provide the correct device path for your serial device to the `--tty` argument.
+On Windows hosts this will be a `COM` port.
 You should see telemetry packets being received by the bridge program and also by COSMOS.

 With COSMOS running, here are some interesting things you can try: